HaoIrving/RefineDet.PyTorch/README.md

 add `-woalign` in the command.

 ## TODO
-This code have accumulated the following to-do list, which we hope to complete in the near future
-- Still to come:
 * [ ] Support for ResNet and ResNeXt backbone (implemented fully, but the training is hard to converge for slightly large learning rate, sting working on this.).
 * [ ] Report performance on COCO2017 dataset.

 ## References
 - Multi-scale test is modified from [Original RefineDet Implementation (CAFFE)](https://github.com/sfzhang15/RefineDet)